AdeIfeh/Expedier-Test/README.md

 **4. Run Specific Test Files** npx wdio run wdio.conf.js --spec ./test/specs/Expedier\ Test/logintest.js

+**Test Results**
+This project uses Allure Reporter to generate detailed, interactive test reports.

+**To view the test results:**
+# Make sure you have Allure CLI installed globally
+npm install -g allure-commandline --save-dev

+# Serve the latest report
+allure serve allure-results
+-The allure-results folder is included in this repo.
+After running the tests, you can visualize the report with the above command.

 **Prerequisites**
 -Android emulator or real device connected
 -Appium server running